hirrolot/datatype99/README.md

 (The naming convention here is the same [as of Metalang99](https://metalang99.readthedocs.io/en/latest/#naming-conventions).)

-Also, there is a built-in deriver `dummy` which generates nothing.

 See [`examples/derive/`](examples/derive/) for examples of writing and using derivers.

 #### `match`